Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Quantum Dispersion and the Schrödinger Equation

 Applying the Fourier Transform reveals the explicit integral formula for the Schrödinger evolution operator $T_t = e^{it\Delta}$:

-In the heat kernel, the exponent was purely real and negative, providing massive exponential decay that bounded the integral.
-In the Schrödinger kernel, the exponent is purely imaginary ($i$).
-Euler's formula dictates that the modulus of any complex exponential is exactly equal to $1$.
-There is absolutely no exponential damping inside the integral; the kernel merely oscillates wildly.\textsuperscript{3}

-Because the evolution operator forms a unitary group on the Hilbert space $L_2$, it acts as an absolute isometry.
-The total probability of finding the quantum particle somewhere in the universe must remain 100\%.
-Therefore, the $L_2$ norm of the wave function is perfectly conserved for all eternity:
+Because the evolution operator forms a unitary group on the Hilbert space $L_2$, the $L_2$ norm of the wave function is perfectly conserved:

 This is our first endpoint estimate: perfect conservation.
-There is zero temporal decay in the $L_2$ space.

-However, physically, we know the wave packet \textit{is} dispersing; it is spreading out and its peak amplitude is flattening.
-To mathematically capture this fading amplitude, we look away from $L_2$ and look to the space of maximum heights: $L_\infty$.
-By taking the absolute value inside the integral representation of $u(x,t)$, the modulus of the complex oscillatory exponential becomes strictly $1$.
-This establishes our second endpoint estimate---a strict decay bound mapping initial mass in $L_1$ to maximum amplitude in $L_\infty$:
+To mathematically capture the fading amplitude of dispersion, we look to the space of maximum heights, $L_\infty$.
+This establishes our second endpoint estimate---a strict decay bound: